 If you or your child has ADHD and is starting to think about finding a college to attend, you’ve probably been Googling “ADHD friendly colleges” and “ADHD college programs” hoping to find the perfect program for your needs.
 Here are five factors you can use to help you evaluate if the potential schools you find will be a good fit for ADHD.

 Attention-deficit/hyperactivity disorder (ADHD) has long been associated with poor grades, poor reading and math test scores, and being held back.
-But despite billions of dollars spent on special education programs, the number of ADHD students dropping out of high school … Read More
+But despite billions of dollars spent on special education programs, … Read More